K-S-K/CCSS/README.md

 # CCSS - Cross Container Signal Exchange

 The purpose of this project is to adjust the approach of creating several projects in different containers and let them communicate with each other via sockets.
+The project can be used as a template for creating more complex projects.

 The concepts implemented in the job are:
 - There are two separate processes: the Client and the Server.